tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 Only fields that are empty will be have changes proposed, and only if dwc:eventDate has a valid ISO 8601-1 date.
 The dwc:eventDate is the canonical form of the event date (it is the first trusted form).
 If event date does not contain a range,dwc:startDayOfYear = dwc:endDayOfYear.
 Time (as compared to date) is not deemed a CORE component.
-Note, see sequencing Tests section of standards document, run this amendment after any other amendment which may affect dwc:eventDate
+Note, see sequencing Tests section of standards documents, run this amendment after any other amendment that may affect dwc:eventDate

 [🠱](#indexes-to-the-tests)
 ********************